5 Social Media Tips for Coffee Professionals

 No, because that doesn’t go with the brand image.
-So why would you post about your baristas new sneakers or people parking badly?
+So why would you post about your baristas new sneakers or people parking badly on social media?
 Your audience doesn’t care about that.

 Think this is relevant?
 Think again – your customers don’t care about your shoes.

 They want to know about your new specials, when you’ve changed you coffee blend, and when you have a new chocolate cake.
-So give your customers the details they need.
+So give your customers the details they need on social media.
 And pay attention to their comments; that’ll tell you more about what they want to hear.

 Post content your followers actually want to see.